Ixcatl/fables_novasophonia/docs/core/attributes.rst

 -----
 A gauge of how much magical potential waxes and wanes within a character.

 All spells and some actions cost Magic.
-It may be restored by resting, and through certain other means.
+It is primarily restored by resting.

-This Pool is normally unlocked once a character takes a rank in a mystic Path.
+This pool is normally unlocked once a character takes a rank in any Mystic Path.
 Magic has a base maximum value equal to half of the character's Savvy rounded up, and each additional rank taken in a mystic Path increases this maximum by 1.

 Stash
 -----